mrbusche/backseatfan.com/_posts/2010-07-04-joey-chestnut-wins-nathans-hot-dog-eating-contest.md

   </p>

   <p>
     This was one of the more boring contests I can remember, Chestnut led from the beginning and the contest was never in doubt.
-Tim &#8220;Eater X&#8221; Janus finished 2nd and Patrick Bertoletti finished 3rd in this years' contest eating 45 and 37 respectively.
+Tim "Eater X" Janus finished 2nd and Patrick Bertoletti finished 3rd in this years' contest eating 45 and 37 respectively.
   </p>
 </div>